accountably/accountably.github.io/README.md

 ### Q: Can a trustee be removed?

 A: Yes, a trustee can be removed if they are not fulfilling their duties or are acting in a way that is detrimental to the trust or its beneficiaries.
 This may require a court order and can be a complicated process.

-Sure, here's an FAQ explaining what an attorney for property is:

 ## What is an Attorney for Property?